Optimism Bias May Be Hurting Your Finances: Here’s How

 Live within your means, said Dr. Pallesen.
 One way to help you do that might be to give yourself a visual reminder to keep the memory available.

 Then, make a contract with yourself.
 Write down that you will never again feel the way you do now, adding in specifics.
 Something like, “I will never again wonder how I will feed my kids if my store shuts down.”
-Put it in your wallet, hang it on the fridge or keep it near your laptop.
+Put it in your wallet, hang it on the fridge, or keep it near your laptop.

 Remind yourself of how you feel now by changing the name of your bank account to the Pandemic Fund.
 Do a monthly money check-in with yourself.

-Living during a pandemic is often about surviving from one day to the next, but taking steps towards future financial goals is essential as well.
+Living during a pandemic is often about surviving from one day to the next, but taking steps toward future financial goals is essential as well.
 Create a system for yourself, and make it much less likely that you ever have to feel this way again in the future.
 Use the way you’re feeling today to start a system of saving and automate it for when the feeling fades.

 You’ll most likely never be exactly the same, just as my grandmother wasn’t after WWII.
 She saved and stocked up in a way I never did.